WebOrigami/docs/src/content/framework/templates.md

 {{ @scope/invoke samples/templates, samples/templates/fileRef.orit }}
 ```

-## Reference graphs
+## Reference trees

-If a template expression results in a graph such as a folder or hierarchical data, Origami will collect the deep values of that graph, convert them to strings, then concatenate them.
+If a template expression results in a tree such as a folder or hierarchical data, Origami will collect the deep values of that tree, convert them to strings, then concatenate them.

 ```console
 $ cat greetings.yaml